 When using 1/4" connections, make sure you use pro speaker cables with 1/4" plugs.
 Don’t use instrument cables, which have the same kind of plug, but aren’t designed to carry amplified audio signals.

 Planning to use multiple amps in the same system?
-You’ll need amps that have preamp-level “link” outputs.
-They sends the mixing board’s signal on to the next amp in the chain.
+You’ll need amps that have line-level preamp “link” outputs.
+They send the mixing board’s signal on to the next amp in the chain.